Black Lightning (2009 film)

 Black Lightning (Чёрная Молния; translit.
-Chernaya Molniya) is a 2009 Russian superhero film directed by Alexandr Voitinsky and Dmitriy Kiselev, and produced by Timur Bekmambetov.
+Chernaya Molniya) is a 2009 Russian superhero film directed by Aleksandr Voytinskiy and Dmitriy Kiselev, and produced by Timur Bekmambetov.

 Plot

 Dmitry "Dima" Maykov (Grigoriy Dobrygin) is a student at Moscow State University.
 For his birthday, his father (Sergei Garmash), gives him a black '66 Volga.
 In the glove compartment, Dima finds an old photo of three scientists and an old audio record, but he gives them no mind.

 Dima is in love with his classmate Nastya Svetlova (Yekaterina Vilkova).
 Dima believes that the only way to her heart lies through money and status, which in turn are only attainable through ambitiousness and egoism.
 This belief is strengthened when Dima sees the success of Nastya's friend, Max (Ivan Zhidkov), who also happens to have a Mercedes.

 Dima begins working as a flower delivery boy.
 During one of the runs, he gets into trouble with Kuptsov's men, and while being chased by them, accidentally engages the car's flight system.
 Losing control of the flying car, Dima crash lands into an abandoned building.
 With Max's help, Dima is able to play the record from the glove box which helps him track down two of the scientists in the photo, Pavel Perepelkin and Olga Romantseva, who turn out to be husband and wife.
 Dima, pretending to be a newspaper reporter, asks them about the car.
 The Volga is revealed to be a product of a Soviet black project, equipped with multiple rocket engines allowing supermaneuverable flight, as well as a device called "nano-catalyzer" which transmutes ordinary gasoline into high-yield nanofuel to power them.
 Romantsova gives Dima the car's manual, which the third scientist, Mikhail Yelizarov, wrote.
 At first, Dima enjoys the flights and makes decent money delivering flowers while avoiding the infamous Moscow traffic jams.
 But his egotism leads Dima to leave a stabbed man on the street instead of helping him, and that man later turns out to be his own father.

 The death of his father changes Dima's outlook on life.
 He decides to use his car to help people in need.
 He rapidly gains many fans among the city dwellers, and newspapers grant him the nickname "Black Lightning."